 What is Cosmetology?
 A Comprehensive Guide

 The History of Cosmetology

-Cosmetology has been around for centuries, with evidence of beauty treatments dating back to ancient Egypt and Greece.
-The word “cosmetology” comes from the Greek word “kosmetikos,” which means skilled in adornment.
-In the early 1900s, cosmetology became a recognized profession, and the first beauty schools were established in the United States.
+Cosmetology dates back thousands of years, with the remains of beauty treatments from ancient Egypt and Greece standing as evidence.
+The word “cosmetology” derives from the Greek word “kosmetikos,” meaning “skilled in adornment.”
+In the early 1900s, cosmetology began to find its place as an actual profession, and the first beauty schools opened their doors in America.

+What is Cosmetology?
+A Comprehensive Guide